ItalyPaleAle/SMConfig/README.md

     },
     otherenvironment: {},

-    // The hostnames object contains a list of hostnames that are
+    // The hostnames object contains a dictionary of hostnames that are
     // mapped to a specific environment.
     hostnames: {
         // Name of the environment, then list of hostnames